Anthem of Our Dying Day

-"Anthem of Our Dying Day" is the second single from Story of the Year's debut album, Page Avenue.
-"Anthem of Our Dying Day" was released to radio on April 13, 2004.
+"Anthem of Our Dying Day" is the second single from Story of the Year's debut album, Page Avenue (2003).
+"Anthem of Our Dying Day" was released to radio on April 13, 2004; followed by a music video on April 28.
 The song reached number 10 on the Modern Rock Tracks.

-A music video was also filmed for the song and directed by Mr. Hahn of Linkin Park.
+Background

+Drummer Josh Wills wrote the first verse of "Anthem of Our Dying Day", before jamming out the rest of it with the band.
+Working on the lyrics, bassist Adam Russell had Saves the Day and Glassjaw in mind; rhythm guitarist Philip Sneed said the track was about ghosts.